 6. Do Include Visual Media

-Visual media like images and videos can help content stand out from the crowd and make it easier to consume quickly.
+Images and videos can help your content stand out from the crowd and make it easier for readers to consume.
 However, they can also slow down website page speed (if that’s relevant to your content writing) and take away from the text if you use them incorrectly.

 It’s best to ask yourself whether the media you’re considering adding to the post actually adds value for the reader, or if you’re just using it to break up the text.